axemonkey/blog.clivemurray.com/src/pages/guitars.md

 It was early 2004, and I had just joined [Claytown Troupe](http://en.wikipedia.org/wiki/Claytown_Troupe).
 My main guitar at the time was the Blackmachine, but I felt a yearning for something more traditional.
 The added popularity of [The Darkness](http://en.wikipedia.org/wiki/The_Darkness_%28band%29) at the time probably helped steer me towards a white one, and this splendid Alpine White [Custom](http://en.wikipedia.org/wiki/Gibson_Les_Paul_Custom) popped up on eBay at just the time I was looking.
 White Customs usually have gold hardware, but some apparently were released with nickel/silver, or so I’m told.
 It wouldn’t surprise me if some of the bits aren’t original though.

-I’ve replaced the pickups with a set of [Bare Knuckle](https://bareknucklepickups.co.uk)[Rebel Yells](https://bareknucklepickups.co.uk/main/pickups.php?cat=humbuckers&amp;sub=contemporary&amp;pickup=rebel_yell), and had the whole thing rewired as of 2014 since the Gibson pots were rubbish.
+I’ve replaced the pickups with a set of [Bare Knuckle](https://bareknucklepickups.co.uk) [Rebel Yells](https://bareknucklepickups.co.uk/main/pickups.php?cat=humbuckers&amp;sub=contemporary&amp;pickup=rebel_yell), and had the whole thing rewired as of 2014 since the Gibson pots were rubbish.
 They basically had two settings: off, and full-on.
 That’s rubbish.
 Now it’s as it should be.

 I’ve also, as you may notice, replaced the knobs, scratchplate (from [Jack’s Instrument Services](https://www.facebook.com/jacksinstrumentservices?fref=ts) again) and poker chip with white versions.
 I rather like the look of it that way, thanks.